abscondment/rubyvor/README.txt

 RubyVor provides efficient computation of Voronoi diagrams and Delaunay triangulation for a set of Ruby points.
 It is intended to function as a complemenet to GeoRuby.
+These structures can be used to compute a nearest-neighbor graph for a set of points.
+This graph can in turn be used for proximity-based clustering of the input points.

 == Usage:

-  require 'rubyvor'
-  vddt = RubyVor::VDDT::Decomposition.from_points(georuby_points)
+TODO

 == LICENSE:

-Original public-domain C code (by Steven Fortune; http://ect.bell-labs.com/who/sjf/) and memory-management fixes for said C code (by Derek Bradley; http://www.derekbradley.ca) used and released under the MIT-LICENSE with permission.
+Original public-domain C code (by Steven Fortune; http://ect.bell-labs.com/who/sjf/) and memory-management fixes for said C code (by Derek Bradley; http://www.derekbradley.ca) used (and released under the MIT-LICENSE) with permission.

 (The MIT License)

 Copyright (c) 2008 Brendan Ribera <brendan.ribera+rubyvor@gmail.com>